roddhjav/apparmor.d/docs/development/guidelines.md

 `Sub profile`

-:   Sub profile should comes at the end of a profile.
+:   Sub profile should come at the end of a profile.

 `Similar purpose`